cloudnativetrainings/trainings/container_fundamentals/14_logs/10_logs.md

 ### Syslog
-The Syslog log driver will write all the container logs to the central syslog on the host. "syslog is a widely used standard for message logging.
-It permits separation of the software that generates messages, the system that stores them, and the software that reports and analyses them."
-[Wikipedia](https://en.wikipedia.org/wiki/Syslog)
+The Syslog log driver will write all the container logs to the central syslog on the host.
 This log-driver is designed to be used when syslog is being collected and aggregated by an external system.

 ### Example